szl0144/stock-data-analysis-agent/README.md

-# AI Data Science Team Copilot
+# AI Data Science Team Of Copilots

 **An AI-powered data science team of copilots that uses agents to help you perform common data science tasks faster**.